Includes elm bark beetle (Scolytus scolytus), shothole borer (Scolytus rugulosus), Ips spp., Dendroctonus spp.

 Pest description and damage Bark beetles are small cylindrical beetles that attack and bore into weakened branches of landscape trees and shrubs.
 They are pests of forest trees, ornamental shade and fruit trees, and shrubs.
 These beetles are primarily a problem on injured or stressed plants, but healthy plants growing adjacent to infested plants may be attacked.
 Adult bark beetles are brownish-black and measure from 0.2 to 0.25 inch long.
 Mature larvae are white, legless, 0.125 to 0.25 inch long and may be found tunneling and feeding within the inner bark of trees.
 Larvae and adults of these species bore into the cambial and vascular tissues of trees, weakening them and causing wilting and dieback of individual stems and branches.
 Trunks and branches can be completely riddled with galleries.
 In worst cases, bark beetles can transmit diseases that then colonize and kill the host tree while the beetle feeds on the fungus.

 Biology and life history Most bark beetles overwinter as mature larvae, pupae or as adults in wood galleries or 'engravings' beneath the bark of infested trees.
 In response to warming spring temperatures, bark beetles emerge as adults, fly to susceptible hosts, and bore into buds, twigs and trunks of host trees.
 After mating, female bark beetles lay small, oval whitish eggs along freshly made tunnels beneath the outer bark.
-As the eggs hatch, the larvae mine galleries that branch out from the egg-laying tunnel.
+As the eggs hatch, the larvae mine galleries that radiate out from the egg-laying tunnel.
 These galleries are filled with frass and increase in diameter as the larvae grow.
 When mature, the larvae will pupate in the galleries.
-The adult beetles will tunnel their way out leaving circular holes in the bark, giving an infested branch or trunk a shothole appearance as multiple beetles exit from the host.
+The adult beetles will tunnel their way out leaving circular exit holes in the bark, giving an infested branch or trunk a "shothole" appearance as multiple beetles exit from the host.
 Most bark beetles have two generations per season, but a few complete only one generation each year.

 See Table 4 in: